 Clairette Blanche (pronounced Kleh-RHEHT BLAHNSH) is a grape that was once one of the most widely planted white grapes in the south of France, and while acreage has declined, is still used in a variety of ways, including as a component of the Rhone's best-known sparkling wine.
 It's still relatively new to us at Tablas Creek, in production just since 2014, but we like its potential for fresh wines with nutty richness.

-Clairette is an ancient grape, first mentioned in the historical record in 1575 and famous as a component (along with Picpoul Blanc) of the renowned Picardin white wine that was widely exported from the Languedoc in the 17th and 18th centuries.
+Clairette is first mentioned in the historical record in 1575 and famous as a component (along with Picpoul Blanc) of the renowned Picardin white wine that was widely exported from the Languedoc in the 17th and 18th centuries.
 Then, as now, it was valued for its adaptation to hot, dry climates; it can be picked early to show freshness and minerality, or can be left on the vine for a richer, more alcoholic result.
-As recently as the late 1950s there were more than 34,000 acres planted in the south of France, and while acreage has declined to some 6,000 acres now, it is still a major component of the white wines in the Rhone, the Gard, the Var, and the Drome.
-In Chateauneuf du Pape, it is the second-most-planted white variety after Grenache Blanc, with about 175 acres planted2 and is actually enjoying a bit of a moment right now, with a growing number of Chateauneuf-du-Pape producers turning to it to produce wines with more freshness and minerality.
+As recently as the late 1950s there were more than 34,000 acres planted in the south of France, and while acreage has declined to some 5,000 acres as of 2016, it is still a major component of the white wines in the Rhone, the Gard, the Var, and the Drome.
+In Chateauneuf du Pape, it is the second-most-planted white variety after Grenache Blanc at about 175 acres planted and is enjoying resurgence of popularity, with a growing number of Chateauneuf-du-Pape producers turning to it to produce wines with more freshness and minerality.

 Although it is rarely acknowledged as a varietal wine in France, it is the only variety permitted in the appellation Coteaux de Die, in the Drome region east of the city of Valence.
 Curiously, it is not the lead grape in the sparkling wine "Clairette de Die", which must be at least 75% Muscat.
 Up to 25% Clairette is permitted, and it is used to provide "elegance and finesse" to the otherwise intensely floral Muscat grape.